-For understanding opportunities for wireless and application co-evolution studies, we also characterize the large coverage of the COTS platforms \arac\ and \aratvws.
-For \arac, we conduct drive tests along the roads in the coverage area of the four \arac\ BSes using a Nemo Handy UE ~\cite{NemoHandy:online}.
-For \aratvws, we use \aratvws\ UE at different locations, roughly 1.6~km apart.
-We use the maximum transmit powers for \arac\ and \aratvws\ BSes (i.e., 128\,W and 10\,W respectively).
-Measurement data from the field is analyzed using Laplace-equation-based, Physics-Informed Neural Network~(PINN) \cite{PINN} models.
-The models take the coordinates and throughput of the sample points to learn the coverage variability over space.
-The coverage map generated with PINN for \arac\ is shown in Figure~\ref{fig:ara-coverage}a, where yellow and green points indicate higher and medium capacity, respectively, while dark blue points represent limited-to-no coverage.
-The coverage grid is 19\,km by 21.5\,km and shows good coverage near the BSes.
-We observe varying capacity as we go farther from the BSes and zero coverage towards north-east due to blockage from terrain and residential areas.
-For \aratvws, the coverage map is shown in Figure~\ref{fig:ara-coverage}b where the size of the grid is 11.7\,km by 14.4\,km, a subset area of Figure~\ref{fig:ara-coverage}a.
-The figure shows good coverage towards the south covering rural crop and livestock farms and grain mills etc. Some spots on the grid towards north and north-west are not covered due to blockage from residential buildings in the city, and the locations towards far-west have blind spots due to terrain and the angle of the UE from the BS sector antennas.
-A few locations towards east are also not covered due to severe blockage.
+The coverage map generated with PINN for \arac\ is shown in Figure~\ref{fig:ara-coverage}a, where the yellow and green points indicate higher and medium capacity, respectively, while the dark blue points represent limited-to-no coverage.
+The coverage grid is 19\,km $\times$ 21.5\,km and shows good coverage near the BSes.
+We observe varying capacity as we go farther from the BSes and zero coverage toward north-east due to the blockage from terrain and residential areas.
+For \aratvws, the coverage map is shown in Figure~\ref{fig:ara-coverage}b where the size of the grid is 11.7\,km $\times$ 14.4\,km, a sub-area of Figure~\ref{fig:ara-coverage}a.
+The figure shows good coverage toward the south covering the rural crop and livestock farms, and the grain mills.
+Some spots on the grid toward north and north-west are not covered due to the blockage from residential buildings in the city, and the locations towards far-west have blind spots due to the terrain and the angle of UE from the BS sector-antennas.
+A few locations toward east are also not covered due to severe blockage.